ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-122224.md

 ### Office Hours the Next 2 Weeks

 We have Office Hours scheduled the next 2 weeks.
-I'm not sure if I will be in attendence.
+I'm not sure if I will be in attendance.
 I will be playing it by ear each Monday based on what I have going on in my life while taking some time off from work.

 ### Office Hours